Gold in Greenland

 Customers with a Greenlandic address who would like to buy Single Mine Origin gold produced at Nalunaq are able to do so via: https://singlemineorigin.com/pages/nalunaq-mine

-Amaroq is a mining and exploration company operating in South Greenland, an area rich in critical metals and essential raw materials
+Amaroq is a mining and exploration company operating in South and West Greenland, an area rich in critical metals and essential raw materials

 High Grade Nalunaq Gold Project commenced operations in 2024